T-Nightingale/root/updates.md

 - More additions to the Italy faction
 - Brand new Brazil faction with mostly US equipment

+## Grim Darkness
+- Several balance updates to the Alien Swarm faction

 # Friday, June 25, 2021
 Additional units and new special rules along with some strategy updates.
 ## Core Game